jujiro/pi-lab/README.md

 multi.py: Shows example of parallel processing using multiprocessing module.
 This is a preffered way.
 You will have a much better way to control the spawned child processes.

 thread.py: An example to show that threads in Python suck.

+whack-a-mole\main.py: Code to create the arcade game of whack-a-mole.